martinoklapez/martinoklapez/README.md

-probably building an app ro smth
+probably building an app or smth